Hayduke: East Rim Trail Closure in Zion

 1) Clear Creek

-The most straightforward route is to continue following the Hayduke into the park and then instead of continuing onto the East Rim Trail, instead walk west along Clear Creek (or the road) toward the big tunnel.
+The most straightforward route is to continue following the Hayduke into the park and then rather than continuing onto the East Rim Trail, instead walk west along Clear Creek (or the road) toward the big tunnel.
 Here one can then hitch a ride through — this is allowed, but walking through is not.

 An alternate route to the tunnel to avoid the road/tourists would be to wind through the hills either on the south side of the White Cliffs or north of the road.
 Many options exist and all are quite scenic, but also are tedious in spots and require route-finding skills.